Altinn/altinn-broker/README.md

 ### Authorization

-You need to use Maskinporten to get an access token that can be used for the broker API.
+To get access to the Broker API, a consumer needs to use a Maskinporten token.
 Recipients should use the scope altinn:broker.read and senders should use the scope altinn:broker.write.
 Tokens with both scopes also work.
 You can create a Maskinporten integration here: https://selvbetjening-samarbeid-ver2.difi.no/integrations

 For more on Maskinporten tokens see: